 Production of both food and biofuels has increased significantly in Brazil.
 In the last 20 years, the volume of sugarcane harvested and processed in Brazil has almost tripled to meet rising demand for sugarcane ethanol and bioelectricity.
 During that time, there has been no drop in Brazilian food production.
 In fact, Brazil’s grain production doubled during the past ten years.
 Besides sugar and ethanol, Brazil is the world’s leading exporter of beef, coffee, orange juice and poultry.
 The country is not just feeding itself better but also much of the world with its high-productivity agriculture.

 Sugarcane already does a lot with a little land.
 Sugarcane uses a very small amount of land when compared to other agricultural activities.
-Ethanol production currently occupies 4.6 million hectares of farmland, which is only 1.4 percent of Brazil’s 330 million hectares of arable land.
-Yet from this small portion of land, Brazil has been able to replace almost 40 percent of its gasoline needs with sugarcane ethanol while also exporting ethanol to the United States, Europe and other markets.
+Ethanol production currently occupies 4.6 million hectares of farmland, which is only 1.4 percent of Brazil’s 330 million hectares of agricultural land (arable land and pastures).
+Yet from this small portion of land, Brazil has been able to replace almost 42 percent of its gasoline needs with sugarcane ethanol while also exporting ethanol to the United States, Europe and other markets.
 Sugarcane for ethanol production requires less than one-quarter of the land used for corn, one-eighth of the amount for soybean production, and one-thirty fifth of the land for cattle ranching.

 And plenty of land is available for sugarcane to expand.
 There is more than enough land available for sugarcane expansion without encroaching on other economic activities.